Henry Royce: Honours

+Memorials

 In 1962, a memorial window dedicated to his memory was unveiled in Westminster Abbey.
 The window is one of a series designed by Ninian Comper dedicated to the memory of eminent engineers.
 He is also commemorated in Royce Hall, student accommodation at Loughborough University, and until 2011 at one of Peterborough's Queensgate shopping centre car parks.
 The Sir Henry Royce Suite, a business suite, is named after him at the Peterborough Marriott Hotel in the Alwalton business park.

+Headquartered in Manchester, the Henry Royce Institute is the United Kingdom’s national institute for advanced materials research and innovation is named after him.

-Cultural Depictions
+Cultural depictions

-Actor Michael Jayston portrayed Royce in the 1972-1973 BBC Television miniseries The Edwardians.
+Michael Jayston portrayed Royce in the 1972–1973 BBC Television miniseries The Edwardians.